The Passion of Christ and the Passion of the Church

 - betrayal can arrive clothed in closeness, inclusion, and religious tenderness

 The kiss of Judas teaches the Church to fear betrayal from within more than open hostility from without.
 It reveals how evil can use the signs of closeness to deliver truth into the hands of enemies.
 The faithful must therefore love true communion, but test false intimacy.
 Not every kiss belongs to friendship.
 Some belong to treason.
+The Church does not answer this lesson by becoming cold.
+She answers it by becoming discerning.

 Footnotes